WQYQ: History

 WSJM started simulcasting on 94.9 FM in early 2008.
 "The Coast", which had been on that frequency, then moved to 98.3 FM.
 The WCSY call letters were moved from 98.3 FM to 103.7 FM as part of this three station swap.
 The WSJM-FM call sign were temporarily placed on 98.3 FM until all moves were complete.
 "The Coast" changed call letters a few weeks later from "WCNF" to "WCXT".
 In August 2014, WSJM broke from the simulcast with WSJM-FM for a sports format.
 The programming was a mix of Fox Sports Radio, regional sports talk, and local and national play-by-play.

 On July 20, 2020, WSJM switched from sports to alternative rock, exclusively only mentioning the frequency of the FM translator station.
 The station changed its call sign to WQYQ at the same time.

 On February 20, 2025, WQYQ flipped to a simulcast of sports-formatted WSBT.

+On January 26, 2026, W291DK changed its format to tourist information and seasonal music.